Stockton CSI Summer Camp

-The Stockton CSI Summer Camp at Stockton University is a non-profit program where campers will work as part of an elite team of investigators and professionals to solve a murder.
+Now in its 12th successful year, Stockton University’s CSI Summer Camp is a non-profit program where campers work as part of an elite team of investigators and professionals to solve a murder.
 Campers are involved with every phase of the legal process, from the crime scene investigation to the criminal murder trial.
 Every camp session features a different murder case.
 The camp registration fee covers ALL camp costs!

 Summer 2018 Camp Dates